-“Well, I qualify for a lot of grace today, because I feel very weak in myself.”
+“Well, I qualify for a lot of grace today, because I am very weak in myself.”
 The word about being tempted a lot to quit had played out very true, as many fiery darts have bombarded my mind with doubts, but instead of giving into them, I have repeatedly declared, “I will finish what He’s asked me to do, no matter what I feel, or what comes against me.
 I’m not going to quit.
 If God is not big enough to help me to finish this, then He’s not big enough for anything.
 I know He’s going to help me finish what He’s asked.
-He wouldn’t have led me this far for Him to fail me now.” were my thoughts.
+He wouldn’t have led me this far for Him to fail me now.”

 Right after I sent the notes as I had been directed to do, a notification of a text from Dr. Woodburn dinged my phone.

 “Carolyn, God has told me that I am to escort you onto Claflin’s campus.
 The night you are supposed to be there is homecoming/family reunion and the campus will be packed.
 I’ll help you get the access you need.
 Just meet me when you get off the highway, and I’ll take you in.
 My contacts on campus have told me that.
 Carolyn, I’ve not been able to get this off my mind.
 I know I’m supposed to help you do this.”

-I shot her back a message, expressing thanks, and letting her know I was a bit confused about the location of prayer.
-I knew we were to be on Claflin that evening at a tree, but I was being drawn to a location off campus as well.
+I shot her back a message, expressing my thanks, and letting her know I was a bit confused about the location of prayer.
+I knew we were to be on Claflin’s campus that evening at a tree, but I was being drawn to a location off campus as well.
 She responded with assurance that God would show me where to be and what to do.

 A different kind of anxiety surfaced, as now, I would have to depend on someone I didn’t know to escort me in, and I also realized that I would have to follow through, because she would be waiting for me in Orangeburg.
 No turning back now.

 The kind voice of the Lord whispered again, “Carolyn, I’m right here.
 I won’t leave you.
 Trust me and trust Doc to get you in safely.
 I will open the door, and I will show you exactly where to be.
 Your timing is right.
 It is on Claflin’s property, but very close to the other.
 It is still a tree you are looking for.
 You will know.
-Don’t try to figure it out.
+Don’t try to figure it out.”

 “I will reveal what needs to be revealed at the right time.
 I’m giving you everything you need, dear heart.
 Trust me.
 Just keep your eyes on me, and you will see me do miracles for you.
-You already have a host of angels waiting on you and several that are assigned to you for this last part.
+You already have a host of angels waiting on you and several that are assigned to you for this last part.”

-You have overcome much this week.
+“You have overcome much this week.
 And you will continue to overcome, for nothing can stop this from happening.
-You will light these last two fires and see change come.
+You will light these last two fires and see change come.”

 “It is going to be an amazing weekend for you and your family.
-It is appropriate that your family is going with you for this is a family mission, and the beginning of many things your family will do together.
-Oh, my love.
+It is appropriate that your family is going with you for this is a family mission, and the beginning of many things your family will do together.”

+“Oh, my love.
 Just worship me and keep your eyes on me for I am far greater than your enemy.
 You are going to make it, and it will be beautiful.
 I love you.”